 Choose One of Two Options:

-- For individuals with a bachelor's degree who wish to earn a master's degree (M.S.Ed.) and initial teaching certification to teach ESL in Kindergarten through 12th grade in New York State.
-This includes 33 credits of coursework and student teaching required for teaching certification through New York State Department of Education.
+- This program is appropriate for individuals with a bachelor's degree and includes 33 credits of coursework and student teaching, as required for teaching certification through New York State Education Department (NYSED).

-Beyond public and private school classrooms, an M.S.Ed in TESOL is also cited as a qualification for exciting careers, including:
+Beyond public and private school classrooms, TESOL is also cited as a qualification for careers, including:

 - instructors in community-based adult ESL education programs or refugee centers which offer English-language services

 - English as a Foreign Language (EFL) teachers

 A master's degree in TESOL can also serve as a beginning step for students who wish to pursue an academic Ph.D. program in TESOL or Second Language Acquisition.
 Many students enter doctoral programs in educational leadership, higher education, educational administration or other specialties.

 - Small class sizes with 10-15 students per class for a meaningful learning experience

 - Courses offered in the evenings, Monday through Thursday, 5:30-8:15 PM, so you can work and attend graduate school at the same time